pengowen123/rust-pushrod/ROADMAP.md

 - [x] Optimize main run loop
   - [x] Mouse move - if mouse point doesn't change, do not call mouse move dispatch
 - [ ] Improve Widget Library
-  - [ ] Remove "Pushrod" from everything - we know it's pushrod, it doesn't need to be vain!
+  - [x] Remove "Pushrod" from everything (if possible) - we know it's pushrod, it doesn't need to be vain!
   - [x] Implement invalidate in draw cycle
   - [x] Use window.window.swap_buffers() only after drawing the screen with invalidated items
   - [ ] Improve mutability in Pushrod Window for triggering events